stfc/PSyclone/doc/dynamo0p3.rst

        arg_type(GH_OPERATOR, GH_READ, ...)                             &
        /)

-.. note:: In the Dynamo 0.3 API only :ref:`dynamo_built-ins` are permitted to write to scalar arguments (and hence perform reductions).
+.. note:: In the Dynamo 0.3 API only :ref:`dynamo_built-ins` are permitted
+          to write to scalar arguments (and hence perform reductions).
+          Furthermore, this permission is currently restricted for integer scalars (``GH_INTEGER``) as the LFRic infrastructure does not yet support integer reductions.

 For a scalar the argument metadata contains only these two entries.
 However, fields and operators require further entries specifying